ravindramohith/discord-clone/README.md

 ## Deployment

-### Continuous Deployment on AWS EC2
+### Deployment on AWS EC2

-This project is continuously deployed on an **AWS** EC2 instance using **GitHub Actions**.
+This project is deployed on an **AWS** EC2 instance using **GitHub Actions** through **CI/CD pipeline**.
 The deployment pipeline is triggered on every push to the `production` branch.
 The workflow includes building a Docker image, pushing it to DockerHub, and then pulling and running it on the EC2 instance.

 You can view the details of the workflow and its execution [here](https://github.com/ravindramohith/discord-clone/actions).